MatiasGalliani/golang_selection_sort/README.md

-# Welcome to sorting algorithm
+# Welcome to selection sort
 I built this algorithm using the explanations of Bhargava on the book ***Grokking Algorithms: Second Edition***.

 The structure is really simple with two functions.